 The board is updated regularly.
 Pick a contract, coordinate with the Court, and get it done.
 Payment on completion.
 Failure is its own reward.

-Server: Crystal - Coeurl
+Server: Crystal - Mateus

 DM: Yucca Al'Sahra